aspose-total/Aspose.Total-Products/total/en/cpp/conversion/ps-to-ott/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export PS to OTT" h2="Render PS to OTT within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PS to OTT</h2>

+The Portable Document Format (PDF) is a popular file format used for documents that require a high degree of accuracy and precision.
+However, the OpenDocument Text (OTT) format is becoming increasingly popular due to its open source nature and compatibility with a wide range of applications.
+Converting from PDF to OTT can be beneficial for those who need to share documents with others who may not have access to the same software as the original author.

+<h2>How Aspose.Total Helps for PS to OTT Conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert PS to OTT in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert PS file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to OTT.
+Aspose.Total for C++ is a comprehensive file format automation library that allows C++ developers to easily convert PS to OTT in two simple steps.
+Firstly, you can use Aspose.PDF for C++ API to convert PS file format to DOC.
+Secondly, by using advanced Word Document Processing API Aspose.Words for C++, you can export DOC to OTT.
+Aspose.Total for C++ is a powerful and reliable solution that can help developers save time and effort when converting from PS to OTT.

+The Aspose.PDF for C++ API is a powerful library that allows developers to easily convert PS to DOC.
+It supports a wide range of features such as text extraction, image extraction, page manipulation, and more.
+The API also supports a wide range of file formats, including PS, PDF, DOC, and OTT.

+The Aspose.Words for C++ API is a powerful library that allows developers to easily export DOC to OTT.
+It supports a wide range of features such as text manipulation, document conversion, and more.
+The API also supports a wide range of file formats, including DOC, OTT, and PDF.

+Aspose.Total for C++ is a comprehensive file format automation library that makes it easy for C++ developers to convert PS to OTT.
+The API supports a wide range of features and file formats, making it a powerful and reliable solution for developers who need to quickly and easily convert from PS to OTT.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}